Investment Options – Asset Allocation

 Discover the best asset allocation strategy for your needs

-“Interest only” assets are sometimes referred to as “conservative” investments, however there is nothing conservative about having your capital and income steadily eroded by inflation, currently around 2% per annum in Australia.
+“Interest only” assets are sometimes referred to as “conservative or safe” investments, however, there is nothing conservative or safe about having the purchasing power of your income and capital steadily eroded by inflation.

 “An investment that can’t beat inflation is useless.
 Only gains in purchasing power count.”
 Warren Buffett

-Focus on the specific stocks, real estate, or interest only investments you will make, and the income and growth they will provide.
-Avoid getting side tracked by macroeconomic discussions.
+It is important to focus on the fundamentals of the stocks, property, or interest only investments you will make, and the income and growth they will provide.
+Avoid getting sidetracked by macroeconomic discussions.

 “Salespeople like to divide investments into categories.
 It is a great way to sell investment advice, but not a good way to invest.
 A typical investment counsellor organisation goes out and they bring out their economist and he gives you this big macro picture.
 And they start working from there on down.
 Asset allocation recommendations – 65% in stocks, a certain percentage in bonds and cash – is total nonsense.
 We’re not interested in categories per se.
 We’re interested in value.”
 Warren Buffett